adijo/adijo.github.com/_posts/2016-01-07-rosalind-longest-path-in-a-dag.md

 ---
 layout: post
-title: Rosalind - Longest Path in a DAG (Directed Acyclic Graph)
+title: Rosalind - Longest Path in a Directed Acyclic Graph
 ---

 The mention of *longest* or *shortest* usually hints towards a dynamic programming solution and this [problem](http://rosalind.info/problems/ba5d/) was no different.
 One way to think about the problem is the following: We start backwards, from the sink.
 The longest path from the sink to the sink is 0.
 Ok, that was obvious.
 Next, consider all the incoming edges to this node.